Everyday Robots (song)

-"Everyday Robots" is a song by Damon Albarn, from his solo debut album, Everyday Robots.
-It was released as a single in digital and limited edition 7" vinyl formats on 3 March 2014, via Warner Bros.
+"Everyday Robots" is a song by Damon Albarn, from his debut solo album, Everyday Robots.
+It was released as his debut solo single in digital and limited edition 7" vinyl formats on 3 March 2014, via Warner Bros.
 Records in the US.
 Moreover, the album's title track was released with a non-album B-side called "Electric Fences".
 The song also contains samples of 1940-1950s comic performer Lord Buckley's hipsemantic rant about Spanish explorer Álvar Núñez Cabeza de Vaca.

 A music video for the song was released on 20 January 2014.